-- 'misconduct' includes but is not limited to fraud, negligence, default, breach of trust and breach of duty - 'misconduct or an improper state of affairs or circumstances' need not involve unlawful conduct in relation to Sunwater but may indicate a systemic issue that a regulator should know about to properly perform its functions and may also relate to business behaviour and practices that may cause consumer harm.
+- 'reasonable grounds' means that a reasonable person in the person's position would also suspect that the information indicates misconduct or a breach of the law - 'misconduct' includes but is not limited to fraud, negligence, default, breach of trust and breach of duty - 'misconduct or an improper state of affairs or circumstances' may not involve unlawful conduct but may indicate a systemic issue that a regulator should know about to properly perform its functions or may relate to business behaviour and practices that may cause consumer harm.

-Examples of activities that should be subject to whistleblower disclosures include:
+Examples of activities that may be disclosed under the Whistleblower Laws. include:

-behaviour that is in breach of Sunwater's policies, including but not limited to our Code of Conduct, Securities Trading Policy, and workplace health and safety policies (excluding personal work-related grievances as defined below) and other policies in place from time to time

-- illegal conduct, such as theft, dealing in, or use of illicit drugs, violence or threatened violence, and criminal damage against property (Sunwater or a third party) - fraud, money laundering or misappropriation of funds - offering or accepting a bribe - failure to comply with, or breach of, legal or regulatory requirements, and - engaging in or threatening to engage in detrimental conduct against a Whistleblower or a person who is believed or suspected to have made, or be planning to make, a disclosure.
+- behaviour that is in material breach of Sunwater's policies, including but not limited to our Code of Conduct, Securities Trading Policy, and workplace health and safety policies (excluding personal work-related grievances as defined below) and other policies in place from time to time - illegal conduct, such as theft, dealing in, or use of illicit drugs, violence or threatened violence, and criminal damage against property (Sunwater or a third party) - fraud, money laundering or misappropriation of funds - offering or accepting a bribe - failure to comply with, or breach of, legal or regulatory requirements, and - engaging in or threatening to engage in detrimental conduct against a Whistleblower or a person who is believed or suspected to have made, or be planning to make, a disclosure.

-A Whistleblower will qualify for protection under the CA even if the matters disclosed are determined to be untrue.
-But a person must not deliberately disclose a matter that they know to be untrue.
-A Whistleblower that is a current Sunwater employee may face disciplinary action under the Sunwater Code of Conduct if they deliberately disclose a matter that they know to be untrue.
-While any assessment of whether a disclosure is false will take into account the circumstances of the Whistleblower, indicators of a false disclosure include:
+A Whistleblower may qualify for protection under the Whistleblower Laws even if the matters disclosed are determined to be untrue.
+A person must not, however, deliberately disclose a matter that they know to be untrue.
+A Whistleblower that is a current Sunwater employee may face disciplinary action in accordance with the Sunwater Code of Conduct if they deliberately disclose a matter that they know to be untrue.